Ashish01296/Dimensionality-Reduction-Using-PCA/README.md

-# Dimensionality Reduction Using PCA on Inbuilt Sklearn On Cancer Dataset
+# Dimensionality Reduction Using PCA on  Inbuilt Dataset of Sklearn On Cancer Dataset